aizukanne/OfficeAssistant/docs/maria-documentation.md

 ## Executive Summary

 Maria is an enterprise AI assistant that helps teams communicate, find information, and orchestrate routine processes across business systems.
 Designed for secure and responsible use, Maria fits naturally within existing collaboration workflows and supports outcome‑driven assistance: faster responses, clearer decisions, and streamlined handoffs between people and systems.
 Organizations use Maria to reduce manual effort, improve service quality, and accelerate time to insight while maintaining control over data handling and privacy.
+Maria also leverages contextual memory to recall relevant history, employs an iterative deep‑research approach to refine findings, and can take initiative on event‑driven tasks (for example, email triage → brief → notify) under policy and approvals.

 ## Key Capabilities